lilydoar/site-blocker/README.md

 - Add or remove multiple sites at a time by accepting a list of strings
 - Windows support.
 Need to locate the hosts file on windows.
 - Give warnings when not run as sudo/admin(windows)
+- Setup a release of this on GitHub